assembl/assembl/doc/localization.rst

 ---------

 Translation are crowdsourced on transifex (see tranlators.rst).
-As a developper, you need to interace with transifex's servers using transifex-client (apt-get install transifex-client on Ubuntu).
+As a developper, you need to interface with transifex's servers using transifex-client (apt-get install transifex-client on Ubuntu).
 You'll have to create a transifex configuration file: